Culture of New York City: Track and field

+Additional sports

 Many sports are associated with New York's immigrant communities.
 Stickball, a street version of baseball, was popularized by youths in the 1930s.
 A street in Clason Point in the Bronx has been renamed Stickball Boulevard, as tribute to New York's most known street sport.

 In popular culture

 Because of its sheer size and cultural influence, New York has been the subject of many different, and often contradictory, portrayals in mass media.
 From the sophisticated and worldly metropolis seen in many Woody Allen films, to the hellish and chaotic urban jungle depicted in such movies as Martin Scorsese's Taxi Driver, New York has served as the backdrop for virtually every conceivable viewpoint on big city life.

 In the early years of film, New York was characterized as urbane and sophisticated.
 By the city's crisis period in the 1970s and early 1980s, however, films like Midnight Cowboy, The French Connection, Dog Day Afternoon, Taxi Driver, Marathon Man, Cruising, Dressed to Kill, and Death Wish showed New York as full of chaos and violence.
 With the city's renaissance in the 1980s and 1990s came new portrayals on television; Friends, Seinfeld, and Sex and the City showed life in the city to be glamorous and interesting.
 Nonetheless, a disproportionate number of crime dramas, such as Law & Order, continue to make criminality in the city as their subject even as New York has become the safest large city in the United States in the 2000s and 2010s.